froger-me/wp-packages-update-server/README.md

 Logs max size (in MB)               | number   | Maximum size in MB for the `wp-content/plugins/wp-packages-update-server/logs` directory.
 If the size of the directory grows larger, its content will be deleted at next cron run (checked hourly).
 The size indicated in the "Force Clean" button is the real current size.

 A button is available to send a test request to the Cloud Storage Service.
 The request checks whether the provider is reachable and if the Storage Unit exists and is writable.
-If it does not exist during the test, a virtual folders `wppus-packages` will be created in the Storage Unit chosen for package storage.
+If it does not exist during the test, a virtual folder `wppus-packages` will be created in the Storage Unit chosen for package storage.

 ### Remote Sources